-➤ Various U.S. and New York government agencies, including the U.S. Bureau of Economic Analysis of the Commerce Department.
+Various U.S. and New York government agencies, including the U.S. Bureau of Economic Analysis of the Commerce Department.
 These agencies provide economic data used in the econometric equations.

-DOB has developed a series of State fiscal year sales and use tax receipts that has been adjusted for Tax Law, and administrative and other changes to allow for year-to-year comparisons of the taxable sales base.
+For forecasting purposes, the Division of the Budget adjusts actual sales and use tax receipts for Tax Law changes, and administrative and other changes to produce a series that varies more closely with the taxable sales base.